andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

 > In  [computer programming](https://en.wikipedia.org/wiki/Computer_programming) , **tracing garbage collection** is a form of  [automatic memory management](https://en.wikipedia.org/wiki/Automatic_memory_management)  that consists of determining which objects should be deallocated (“garbage collected”) by tracing which objects are *reachable* by a chain of references from certain “root” objects, and considering the rest as “garbage” and collecting them.
 Tracing garbage collection is the most common type of  [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science))  – so much so that “garbage collection” often refers to tracing garbage collection, rather than other methods such as  [reference counting](https://en.wikipedia.org/wiki/Reference_counting)  – and there are a large number of algorithms used in implementation. [^6]

 Ok, and what about cycles?
-Cycles destroyed by Tracing GC: all unreachable objects will be removed despite the fact of their cycle dependencies.
+Cycles destroyed by Tracing GC: all unreachable objects will be removed regardless of their cycle dependencies.

 Next: first type - References.